digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 ## The open science project

-The open science describes a science working method that
+The open science describes a working method in science that share the entire research process to the relevant actors.
+The goal is to diffuse the latest knowladges and improve the participation, the innovation process, the creativity and the trust in science (EC, 2022).

 ## The pilote presentation